Overview

 The Apply Globally flag is set to true for the IoC if the value evaluates to a JavaScript truthy value.

 Defines the source of the custom IoC.
-If Nevelex Labs Security Flow is selected, the source is set to a Nevelex Labs Security Flow string.
+If Nevelex Labs Security Flow

 The Description field is optional and applies to an individual IoC.
 This field uses variable substitution from the incoming message using a mustache format.
 Visit the Template Engine and Formatters page to learn more.

-The Tags defines tags to apply to the IoC.
-Not Specified will not set or change the existing tags.
+will not set or change the existing tags.
 A blank value will clear the tags.
 A JavaScript array will set the supplied array of tags.
 A string will be separated into an array using commas as the delimiter.

-The Host Groups ID(s) defines host groups the IoC applies to.
-Not Specified will not set or change the existing host group IDs.
+will not set or change the existing host group IDs.
 A blank value will clear the host group IDs.
 A JavaScript array will set the supplied array of host group IDs.
 A string will be separated into an array using commas as the delimiter.

-The Expires In value determines when the domains, IP addresses, or hashes will set their action to No Action (no_action).
-If set to IoC Resets to Unknown per Settings, the IoC’s trust level is reset according to the Application Settings screen’s Indicators of Compromise settings for IP addresses and domains.
-For hashes, the Hash Expiration Settings configuration setting defines the expiration value to use when IoC Resets to Unknown per Settings is selected.
-If Expires In is set to Never Reset to Unknown, no initial expiration is set.
-If Expires In is set to Do Not Set/Update Expiration, no initial expiration is set and IoC updates will not change the expiration.
+, no initial expiration is set and IoC updates will not change the expiration.
 If Expires In value evaluates to a number (days), that value is used to calculate the reset interval for all the IoC types.
 If the Expires In value does not evaluate to a number (days), the default Application Settings screen’s Indicators of Compromise settings are used.

-The Hash Expiration Settings configuration setting defines the expiration value to use when IoC Resets to Unknown per Settings is selected in the Expires In configuration setting.
+The Hash Expiration Settings configuration setting defines the expiration value to use when IoC Resets to Unknown per Settings

 The display name of the node within the flows.